What’s wrong with plug-ins?

 “There’s a plug-in for that.”

 There are countless times that we hear and use this phrase in the web industry, and many customers seem to understand it quite well.
-In today’s modern day and age, where everything is automated, and many functions are completed at the click of a finger, the word “plug-in” has almost become a buzz word that easily translates to most businesses as: “adds functionality with the flick of a switch.”
+In today’s modern day and age, most processes are automated and many functions are completed at the click of a finger.
+As a result, the word “plug-in” has almost become a buzz word that easily translates to most businesses as: “adds functionality with the flick of a switch.”

 Unfortunately, this ‘switch’ required to turn make these plug-ins work within your website can require a whole lot of coding and customising prior to actually having some good use behind them.
 Many customers can end up breaking their websites trying to make these changes themselves, and it’s a problem that we see all too often.
 Which is where we come in.

-So although a plug-in may offer super helpful functions for your site, hours of customisation and expert-level coding can be required before a plug-in is well and truly ready to make magic on your business’ website.
+A plug-in may offer super helpful functions for your site.
+However, you may require hours of customisation.
+You may also require expert coding before a plug-in is well and truly ready to work on your website.
+Need help installing a plug-in?
+Ask us here.

 – The Team at Webtron.